daniloroz/ufc-predictions/README.md

       3. raw_total_fight_data.csv (data from every fight from ufc)
 - The data dates back to the debut of the UFC

-Below is a sample of the columns of data with their description:
+Below is a small sample of the columns of data with their description:
 Column Name | Description
 ------------ | -------------
 **R_** and **B_** | prefix signifies red and blue corner fighter stats respectively